btzy/lieuzhenghong.com/root/group_testing.md

 What good can we do with this knowledge?

+In our current procedure,
-Well in our procedure, after finding that the 7^th person is infected, we backtrack and test the 8^th person (individually), and then back out further and do a combined test on the 9^th and 10^th person.
+after finding that the 7^th person is infected, we backtrack and test the 8^th person (individually), then back out further and do a combined test on the 9^th and 10^th person.

 Since we have totally no information on the 8^th, 9^th, and 10^th people, they are very unlikely to be infected.
 Hence, those two tests above will very likely be negative.
 This is rather wasteful of tests (it's almost like doing individual testing when we know that most people will test negative).

 Since persons (m+1) to N are equally likely to be infected, we arrive at a smaller instance of the same original problem --- there are (N-m) people that we want to test, of which (K-1) of them are infected!
 It then follows that we should perform an identical procedure on these remaining people --- we recalculate the new value of $G$ (and hence $p^{*}$), proceed with the procedure with those new values.